If you have concerns about a health service or health practitioner, we may be able to help.

-The Office of the Health Ombudsman is here to listen to your concerns and try to help you to resolve them.
+We are here to listen to your concerns and try to help you to resolve them.

-• public and private hospitals
+Includes public and private services

-The most common complaints we receive relate to
+The most common complaints we receive relate to:

 • professional conduct, health and performance